lrusso/ArduinoWavePlayer/README.md

 ## How to Guide:

-Convert your WAV file into a new 8 bits, 8000 MHz and Mono WAV file.
+1) Convert your WAV file into a new 8 bits, 8000 MHz and Mono WAV file.

 ```
 sox mywave.wav -c 1 -b 8 -r 8000 myfinalwave.wav
 ```

-Convert the new WAV file into an array.
+2) Convert the new WAV file into an array.

 ```
 wav2c myfinalwave.wav
 ```

+3) Copy the content of the array that is in the new file myfinalwave.c

+4) Paste that content into the array SoundData[] located in the file Sample/SoundData.h

 ## Available at: